ricca509/F/README.md

-## F library: namespace, structure and speed up your javascript
+## F: a library to namespace, structure and speed up your javascript code

 The F library is built with the purpose of working on multiple page applications easier and faster, giving a structure to the code and allowing the developer to write structured and namespaced code in no time.